Integrative-Transcriptomics/Shiny_DESeq2/README.md

 User-friendly shiny application for the interactive utilization of <a href=https://doi.org/10.1186/s13059-014-0550-8>DESeq2</a>.
 In addition to providing the standard DESeq2 methods, DESeq2-Vis provides further normalization options, as well as the visualization of gene profiles.

 # Tutorial
 The following section provides a quick rundown of the standard worklow and functions of DESeq2-Vis.
+## 1. Run the tool
+Start R

+Enter:

+library(shiny)

+runGitHub("Shiny_DESeq2", "Integrative-Transcriptomics")

 When running DESeq2-Vis for the first time, all required packages will be installed automatically.

-## 1. Data Upload & Analysis Paramenters
+## 2. Data Upload & Analysis Paramenters

 ### 1.1 Upload your data
 The following files are required for running DESeq2-Vis on your experimental data: